Email from: Stephen Williamson

-East of the Roman Empire was the Persian Empire, where silver coinage was in abundance from trade with Rome, Arabia, China and India.
+East of the Roman Empire was the Persian Empire, where silver and gold coinage was in abundance from trade with Rome, Arabia, China and India.
 These were drachma coins, later called dirhams, still with 3½ to 4 grams of silver, and issued from their capital at Ctesiphon, (near ancient Babylon and close to modern day Baghdad).
 Click here for a brief ten-page history of the world (with hyperlinks) as the Muslim caliphates took power.

 790 AD King Offa of Mercia in England joins forces with Charlemagne in France.
 With a silver mint having been established at Dorestad on the Rhine with access to a significant quantity of silver, the penny (pfennig) was reintroduced at a set weight of just under 1½ grams of silver.
 The standard £ Libra-pondo (later known in England as the Tower-weight or Tower-pound) of 240 pennies contained about 350 grams or exactly 12 "tower" ounces in silver.
 The tower system was referenced to a standard prototype found in the Tower of London.